Examples¶

 print(f"Python developers: {len(python_devs)}")

-# Calculate average salary by department
+# Average salary per department

-for dept in departments:
+for dept in company.select_nodes("department"):

-dept_name = dept.node().attribute("name").value()
+dept_name = dept.node.attribute("name").value

-employees = dept.node().select_nodes(".//employee")
+employees = dept.node.select_nodes(".//employee")

 if employees:

-for emp in high_earners:
+for emp in company.select_nodes("//employee[salary > 100000]"):

-name = emp.node().child("name").child_value()
+name = emp.node.child("name").text()

-salary = emp.node().child("salary").child_value()
+salary = emp.node.child("salary").text()

 Real-World Use Cases¶

-Web Scraping Data Extraction¶
+Product Data Extraction¶

 import pygixml

-html_content = '''
+xml_content = '''

 <products>